Mayor's Office of Transportation and Sustainability

-Based on a wide-reaching and inclusive community-input process, Nashville MTA/RTA has adopted its new 25-year strategic master plan, nMotion2016,which envisions a comprehensive regional system that tracks with population growth.
+Based on a wide-reaching and inclusive community-input process, Nashville MTA/RTA adopted its 25-year strategic master plan, nMotion2016,which envisions a comprehensive regional system that tracks with population growth.
 The community had the opportunity to weigh in with priorities and preferences for how the Middle Tennessee region should invest in mass transit service and infrastructure over the short, mid, and long-term.
 Moving the Music City details Mayor Barry's vision for near-term implementation of nMotion in Davidson County, including a dedicated revenue-source for transit capital and operations. nMotion's High Capacity Briefing Book outlines the challenges and opportunities around implementing fixed-guideway rapid transit on five of Nashville's historic pikes.

-Mayor Barry is committed to to improving the environment for walking and bicycling in Nashville, connecting people to opportunity on a network of high-quality, comfortable, safe sidewalks and bikeways.
+As an avid cyclist himself, Mayor Briley is committed to improving the environment for walking and bicycling in Nashville, connecting people to opportunity on a network of high-quality, comfortable, safe sidewalks and bikeways.
 An outgrowth of the Access Nashville 2040 transportation plan, Metro's strategic plan for bicycle and pedestrian safety and mobility, WalknBike serves as a guide Metro’s current and future investments in sidewalks, street crossings, bikeways, and other improvements.

 Plan to Play